jrenaud90/TidalPy/Documentation/utilities_x/conversions.md

 # Conversions and Scales (`Utilities_x.conversions`, `Utilities_x.dimensions`)

-_Updated: 2026-09-13_
+_Updated: 2026-09-16_

-`conversions` converts between MKS and the units typically used in the literature, and between orbital elements related by Kepler's third law. `dimensions` builds the scale factors that turn a dimensional interior problem into a non-dimensional one.

-TidalPy stores and returns everything in MKS.
-These helpers exist to assist in converting and so that the non-dimensionalization the solvers rely on is defined in one place.
+`conversions` converts between MKS and the units typically used in the literature, and between orbital elements related by Kepler's third law. `dimensions` builds the scale factors that turn a dimensional interior problem into a non-dimensional one, so the non-dimensionalization the solvers rely on is defined in one place.

-## Unit conversions
+## Unit Conversions

 ```python
 from TidalPy.Utilities_x.conversions import (